adknudson/RunningStatistics/README.md

 `IRunningStatistic<TObs, TSelf>`.
 The base interface contains the generic methods, while the derived interface contains more type information.
 The base interface allows for collections of statistics that can be fit to the same observation type.

+### Abstract Base Class

+The abstract class `RunningStatisticBase` implements the `IRunningStatistic<TObs, TSelf>` interface and provides default implementations when possible.

 ## Examples